-- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately.
-These should be recorded as close to real time as reasonably practicable.
-In the event of a child being at risk of immediate harm this must be immediate and in time sensitive cases, follow up details made straight afterward. - 2.5.2 Ensure all paper records are kept securely, separate from the main pupil file, and in a locked location that only DSL/DDSLs have access to.

-And

-Ensure electronic records are stored on an identified, purpose-built, secure platform [MyConcern]

-At the time this policy was produced, the paper records are an archive as outlined above and in the process of being uploaded to My Concern, at which point they will be destroyed and all records will be electronic.
-2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2019) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.

-The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving.

-- 2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.5 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child.
+- 2.5.1 Keep clear, detailed, accurate records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 Ensure electronic records are stored on an identified, purpose-built, secure platform (e.g. MyConcern). - 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2019) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+The DSI, will consider whether it would be appropriate to share information with the new - The DSL will consider whether it would be appropriate to share information with the new school in advance of a child leaving. - 2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.5 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child.